alytn/IoT-Eng-repo/README.md

 https://web.stanford.edu/class/archive/cs/cs106ap/cs106ap.1198/lectures/17-Graphics/

-***NOTE: The student took the CS106AP course at their Summer Session during high school and still has the assignment and lecture codes.***
+***NOTE: The student took the CS106AP course at their Summer Session during high school and still has the course assignment and lecture codes.***

 - ### Final References: